Frequently Asked Questions

 Why is there so much litter?

 No one wants to see a seating area full of garbage and rubbish on the trails.
 Unfortunately, this is sometimes what our visitors have to see.
-Always bring your rubbish and disposable barbecues to the bins by the parking areas.
+Always bring your rubbish to the bins by the parking areas.
 Since collection has to be done in connection to bigger roads or parking areas, we have chosen to place the bins here.

 We empty the bins regularly.
 Weekends with good weather and many visitors, they can sometimes get too full.
 We try to adapt collection so that there is enough room in them.